Telefonica Deutschland CEO calls for debate on data privacy in Germany

 Data privacy is a sensitive issue in Germany due to memories of Communist East Germany's Stasi secret police and the Nazi era Gestapo.

-As a testament to that the Hamburg Commissioner for Data Protection and Freedom of Information ordered Facebook FB.O in September to stop collecting and storing data on German users of its messaging app WhatsApp and to delete all data that had already been forwarded to it.
-(Full Story)
+As a testament to that the Hamburg Commissioner for Data Protection and Freedom of Information ordered Facebook in September to stop collecting and storing data on German users of its messaging app WhatsApp and to delete all data that had already been forwarded to it.

 "People are right to scrutinize any attempt to make money off their data.
 At the same time they are a handing over data voluntarily to companies such as Google and Facebook," Dirks said, adding that he saw a double standard among consumers.